ToyasDhake/project_hecate/README.md

 doxygen
 cd latex
 make
-## Create a pdf contain doxygen documentation.
+## Creates a pdf contain doxygen documentation.
 The same can be found in the repository under Documentation folder
 ```
 ### Rosbag record and Play